Skip to Content

 EventDescription

-new-utteranceA new utterance was captured
+new-utteranceA new transcript snippet was captured

 new-conversationA new conversation started